-Obesity has become a global health problem that contributes to a host of ailments and disabling diseases like type 2 diabetes, but there is hope.
+Obesity has become a global health problem contributing to various ailments and diseases like type 2 diabetes, but there is hope.
 Patients visiting or calling Healthy Life Bariatrics often want to know which bariatric surgery is the most effective at treating morbid obesity.
-Out of all the surgeries we offer, gastric sleeve bariatric surgery is by far the best.
+Out of all the surgeries we offer, gastric sleeve bariatric surgery is the best.

 To help you understand why gastric sleeve is superior to other weight loss surgeries, it becomes important to look at the pros and cons of each procedure.